-‘Where did my money go?’ – this sentence seemed to be, I believe, one of the most overused in the world.
-If you’re the kind of person who doesn’t usually track the flow of income versus expense, then you’re likely to say these words sooner or later.
-It’s not like magic that money inevitably disappears to thin air – and it’s also unlikely that it goes out on its own.
-But we eventually ask ourselves: ‘where did my money go and how could it hate me so much that it doesn’t want to stay?’.
+Financial Literacy Program in Iloilo: ‘Where did my money go?’ – this sentence seemed to be, I believe, one of the most overused in the world.
+If you’re the kind of person who doesn’t usually track the flow of income versus expense, then you’re likely to say these words sooner or later: where did my money go?
+It’s unlikely that money goes out on its own.
+But we eventually ask ourselves: ‘where did my money go?’.
 So they say, poverty is not a curse that only a miracle can cure.

-The seminar-workshop began with a game called ‘Cashflow’.
+Financial Literacy Program in Iloilo: The seminar-workshop began with a game called ‘Cashflow’.
 This is where you win when your salary and assets exceed your liabilities.
 So, based on experience, you have 3 cards that you’ll encounter sometime in your life (in real life, I repeat).
-You will have ‘liabilities/expenses’ (ones that will take a big bite out of your paycheck); ‘assets/passive income/money that works for you’ (ones that will rebuild the bitten part of your paycheck); and ‘sunshine’ (ones that will just bring financial sunshine to your life – i.e. income that you weren’t expecting at all/ a gift).
+You will have ‘liabilities/expenses’ (ones that will take a big bite out of your paycheck); ‘assets/passive income/money that works for you’ (ones that will rebuild you income); and ‘sunshine’ (ones that will just bring financial sunshine to your life – i.e. income that you weren’t expecting at all/ a gift).
 So you roll the dice of life and see what fate will unfold – and react accordingly.